Fostering Innovation to Tackle Miami-Dade's Most Pressing Challenges

 The Miami-Dade Innovation Authority, founded in 2023, is developing public-private partnerships to bring imaginative yet practical solutions to urban challenges in one of America's fastest growing cities, including sargassum clean-up initiatives in Virginia Key Beach (above) and other public waterfront areas.

-Griffin Catalyst helped to launch the MDIA in 2023.
-Inspired by the Israel Innovation Authority, which has helped Israel become one of the leading centers of tech innovation in the world, MDIA is focused on strengthening the relationship between Miami-Dade County and tech companies with solutions to regional challenges.
-To this end, MDIA launches competitions to source companies both in Miami and around the world, advancing novel ideas that could be applied and scaled locally.
+Griffin Catalyst helped to launch the Miami-Dade Innovation Authority in 2023.
+Inspired by the Israel Innovation Authority—which has helped Israel become one of the leading centers of tech innovation in the world—MDIA is focused on strengthening the relationship between Miami-Dade County and tech companies with solutions to regional challenges.
+To this end, MDIA’s “public challenges” provide $100,000 in funding to companies—both in Florida and around the world—whose winning approaches are innovative, practical and cost-efficient.

-Under the leadership of President and CEO Leigh-Ann Buchanan, MDIA announced its first Public Innovation Challenge in July 2023.
-MDIA issued an open call for innovative and sustainable strategies to address one of the area’s most urgent problems: how to repurpose sargassum, the floating mats of seaweed that wash up on Miami’s beaches during the summer.
+Under the leadership of President and CEO Leigh-Ann Buchanan, MDIA began its Public Innovation Challenges with an open call for innovative and sustainable strategies to address one of the area’s most urgent problems: how to repurpose sargassum, the floating mats of seaweed that wash up on Miami’s beaches during the summer.

-MDIA’s Public Innovation Challenges will further the goal of strengthening Miami-Dade County’s already growing tech community.
-Winners will partner with the county to test their solutions with the goal of determining the likelihood of success within three to six months.
-For approaches that appear promising, MDIA will assist in fast-tracking projects through the county procurement process to ensure the technology is quickly scaled and implemented.
+Beyond their direct value in improving the quality and efficiency of vital urban services, MDIA’s public challenges are furthering the goal of strengthening Miami-Dade County’s already growing tech community.
+Winners partner with the County to test their solutions, looking to determine the likelihood of success within three to six months.
+For approaches that appear promising, MDIA assists in fast-tracking projects through the County procurement process to ensure the technology is quickly scaled and implemented.

-MDIA aims to also serve as a beacon for companies globally that might otherwise not have had Miami on their radar, and partner with tech-talent pipeline efforts at Miami’s schools, universities, and other institutions to create additional pathways for emerging tech jobs.
+MDIA also serves as a beacon for companies globally that might otherwise have not had Miami on their radar, and partners with tech-talent pipeline efforts at Miami’s schools, universities, and other institutions to create additional pathways for emerging tech jobs.

-Unlike traditional start-up accelerators that focus mostly on the bottom line, MDIA will be looking to maximize both profit and impact—not only on the pressing local challenge but also on job creation in the region.
+Unlike traditional start-up accelerators, focused mostly on the bottom line, MDIA seeks to maximize both profit and impact—both on pressing local challenges and on job creation in the region

-Within four months of starting operations, MDIA announced its first Public Innovation Challenge, calling for companies with creative approaches to repurposing sargassum.
-In 2022 alone, Miami-Dade County spent $4.2 million in sargassum collection, removal, and clean-up efforts.
+Within four months of starting operations in 2023, MDIA, with support from The Nature Conservancy, had launched its first Public Innovation Challenge, calling for tech companies to propose creative approaches to repurposing sargassum.
+In 2022 alone, Miami-Dade County had spent $4.2 million in sargassum collection, removal, and clean-up efforts.

-To explore alternative approaches, in January 2024 MDIA announced that, with support from The Nature Conservancy, it selected four tech start-ups and invested $100,000 in each to pilot test their sustainable solutions in collaboration with Miami-Dade County.
-Florida-based Algas Organics intends to turn the sargassum into fertilizer for farmers, and Boston-based CarbonWave, PBC pitched upcycling the seaweed into an agricultural yield enhancer, while Miami-based Chemergy explores green hydrogen solutions, and the United Kingdom-based XMET Ltd converts seaweed into polymers.
+By the start of 2024, the Authority had selected four winners and awarded grants of $100,000 each for the development of sustainable solutions.
+Florida-based Algas Organics proposed turning sargassum into fertilizer for farmers and Boston-based CarbonWave, PBC pitched upcycling the seaweed into an agricultural yield enhancer, while Miami-based Chemergy explored green hydrogen solutions and United Kingdom-based XMET Ltd. converted seaweed into polymers.

 “This challenge is an example of our continued investment in having a future-ready infrastructure to work more efficiently, stay ahead globally, create jobs locally, and serve our customers better,” said Miami-Dade County Mayor Daniella Levine Cava.